JakeH91/FantasyWorld/RPG/First Story - Murder Mystery/Cases/Small Town Mushroom.md

 If the players later question the youngsters, they'll learn that the Squirrel's intentions were to slay a beast, to prove themselves capable of becoming [[Hunter|Hunters]].

 At the magic deal, The Mycelia will have 2 archers, [[Tanner, Jules]] and [[Harvey, Scott]], placed around the deal site, hidden.
-Elias will be in the centre, a short sword clearing hanging from his hip, with 3 timid looking young adults, [[Flink, Alva]], [[Sokki, Mikkel]], and [[Balto, Johan]]. [[Sokki, Mikkel]] will be the one doing the talking, making the deal.
+Elias will be in the centre, a short sword clearing hanging from his hip, with 3 timid looking young adults, [[Flink, Alva]], [[Sokki, Mikkel]], and [[Sokki, Margret]]. [[Sokki, Mikkel]] will be the one doing the talking, making the deal.
 If uninterrupted, everything goes smoothly.
 If not, a fight may break out, with the ultimate goal of escape.
 ## Possible Clues
 - If the players successfully **Read Person** on Gunnar, they'll discover that he's not being totally honest.
 He won't be willing to tell them the full truth, unless intimidated or something like that, but he will still be willing to give them the info, because "it's a win win for everyone"
 - If the players successfully use **Observation**, or **Track** they will discover the 2 archers at the magic deal.